 Still in its infancy compared with other countries, the yachting industry has plenty of room to grow, but as more people experience Phuket, it will only continue to prosper.

 Ongoing Infrastructure Improvements

-For the past 20 years, Phuket has been on a development fast track, and the improvements in infrastructure have helped transform the island into a global tourist destination.
+For the past 20 years, and with a noticeable increase in pace in the few years leading up to 2019, Phuket Island has been on a development fast track, and the improvements in infrastructure have helped transform the island into a global tourist destination.